LukasDetermann/shadow/readme.md

 ## Project status

-The api is close to final.
-Just waiting for more feedback before the 1.0 release
+The API is close to final.
+Just waiting for more feedback before the 1.0 release.

 ## Getting started